 Fernando González is one of the most original and most recognized writers of his time in Colombia.
 He wrote about morality, theology, sociology, art, and history.
 He was very important in writing about Latin American identity and Colombian identity.

 González was born in Envigado and came back to this area to build his villa which he called La Guerta del Aleman or The Garden of the German.
-With the onset of World War II, he later renamed it to Otraparte (Another Place).
+With the onset of World War II, he later renamed it Otraparte (Another Place).

 The museum tries to preserve the appearance and the character of the villa at the time of González.
 The museum itself is pretty small and of probably limited interest to most foreigners, but the real draw here is just the space, the outdoor gardens, and the adjacent café…The gardens are exquisitely taken care of and are such a sweet spot in Medellin to kick back with green spaces and water fountains.

-Apart from the grounds, Casa Museo Otraparte is a center for cultural activity of the city.
+Apart from the grounds, Casa Museo Otraparte is a center for cultural activity in the city.
 Some of the events that happen here are film screenings (international or independent films), concerts, poetry readings, coffee tastings, and workshops.
 I went to a great coffee cupping demonstration here and even a talk on Walden’s Pond if you can imagine.